Wading is in play only where your chosen access has clear footing, legal entry, and no forced crossings.

 Tillamook Forest Center and nearby day-use areas

-A useful planning anchor for public river access near the lower forest corridor.
+A useful planning anchor for public river access near the lower forest area.

 Wilson River Trail and day-use pull-offs